Lisle's Tennis Court: Structure

 There are no extant photos, elaborate diagrams, paintings, or other forms of visual evidence of the inside of the Lincoln's Inn theatre, but certain aspects are understood of the theatre according to its time period.
-However, a great example of the layout of the inside is the Theatre Royal in Richmond, England, which contains components of Restoration theatre spaces and still stands today.
+However, a great example of the layout of the inside is the Georgian Theatre Royal in Richmond, North Yorkshire, which contains components of Restoration theatre spaces and still stands today.
 Lincoln's Inn Fields Playhouse was very small.
 In fact, Milhous believes that "the smaller seating capacity… hurt the [Duke’s] company in the long run" as they moved as newer theatres came along (Milhous 71).
 It was around 75 feet long by 30 feet wide with about a 650-person audience seating maximum capacity (The Restoration Theater; Wilson and Goldfarb 249).
 It was originally an indoor tennis court; courts were used as theatre spaces because they had a similar structure with a narrow, rectangular shape and gallery seating.
 The stage was raked, sloping upward toward the back of the stage, in order to help with perspective.
 The audience was divided into the pit, boxes, and galleries.
 The pit had backless benches and a raked floor that rose toward the back of the audience to help sightlines.
 Mostly single men sat here, and it was the noisiest, rowdiest area in the theatre.
 Boxes sat upper class aristocrats—mostly married couples with wives who wanted to be seen.
 Galleries held the lower class, including servants of the upper classes in attendance.

 The English stage, unlike French or Italian theatres, had a very deep apron to provide adequate acting space, and the background and perspective scenery served as solely as scenery.
 The Lincoln's Inn Fields Playhouse orchestra was housed beneath the stage, and the apron was extended two feet to cover completely the orchestra pit and obtain close proximity between the actors and the audience, creating an intimate atmosphere.
 Another uniqueness of English theatres is that there were typically two pairs of doors, one on each side of the stage, called proscenium doors with balconies above them for the actors to utilize in performances.
 Proscenium doors served as entrances and exits disregarding the possibility of multiple locations.
 Candelabras provided light for the space, and manual moveable scenery was used to move the show along (The Restoration Theater).